-"RESOLVED THAT, pursuant to the recommendation of Nomination & Remuneration Committee and pursuant to the provisions of sections 149, 150, 152 and other applicable provisions, if any, of the Companies Act, 2013 ('Act'), rules framed there underread with Schedule IV and applicable regulations of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, (including any statutory modification(s) or re-enactment thereof for the time being in force), Mr. Ravindra Suchanti (DIN: 00143116), who was appointed as an Additional Director of the Company with effect from 12th August, 2021, by the Board of Directors in terms of Section 161(1) of the Act, read with the Articles of Association of the Company and who holds office upto the date of this Annual General Meeting be and is hereby appointed as a Non-Executive Independent Director of the Company with effect from 12th August, 2021, for a term of five consecutive years and shall not be liable to retire by rotation.
+"RESOLVED THAT pursuant to the provisions of sections 160 & 161(1) of the Companies Act, 2013 and any other applicable provisions (including any modification or re-enactment thereof), if any, of the Companies Act, 2013, read with the Articles of Association of the Company, Mr. Rajvinder Singh (DIN: 06931916), who was appointed as an Additional Director of the Company with effect from 9th November, 2022 by the Board of Directors and holds office upto the date of this Annual General Meeting be and is hereby appointed as a Non-Executive Director of the Company liable to retire by rotation.

-RESOLVED FURTHER THAT, the Directors of the Company and the Company Secretary be and are hereby severally authorized to do all such acts, deeds and things and to sign all such documents and writings as may be necessary, expedient and incidental thereto to give effect to this resolution and for matter connected therewith or incidental thereto."
+RESOLVED FURTHER THAT the Directors of the Company and the Company Secretary be and are hereby severally authorized to do all such acts, deeds and things and to sign all such documents and writings as may be necessary, expedient and incidental thereto to give effect to this resolution and for matter connected therewith or incidental thereto."